 IEEE P802.11be's global 6 GHz channelization is designed to accommodate multiple 160 MHz and 320 MHz channels throughout the 5925 MHz to 7125 MHz band, if available.
 Many countries and cities in the Asia Pacific regions, including Singapore, Thailand, and Hong Kong S.A.R, have recently authorized license-exempt operation in the 5925 MHz to 6425 MHz band, which allows multiple 160 MHz channels and one 320 MHz channel.
-Many other countries, including Saudi Arabia and Brazil have allocated the entire 6 GHz band for license-exempt operation, which allows multiple 160 MHz channels and three 320 MHz channels.
-Availability of the 5470 MHz to 5725 MHz band, and/or part of or the entire 6 GHz band for license-exempt use will create economies of scale and produce a robust equipment market, benefitting businesses, consumers, and economy, while providing societal benefits.
+Some other countries, including Saudi Arabia, have allocated the entire 6 GHz band for license-exempt operation, which allows multiple 160 MHz channels and three 320 MHz channels.
+Availability of the 5470 MHz to 5725 MHz band, and/or part of or the entire 6 GHz band for license-exempt use will create economies of scale and produce a robust equipment market, benefitting China's businesses, consumers, and economy, while providing societal benefits.

-Recommend adoption of in-channel segments of the proposed Multiple Resource Unit (MRU) spectrum mask only
+Recommend adoption of in-channel segments of the proposed MRU spectrum mask only

-The spectrum mask for MRU operation is specified in IEEE P802.11be draft specification [7].
-IEEE 802 LMSC welcomes MIIT's proposed adoption of a similar spectrum mask for MRU operation as described in the consultation.
-IEEE 802 LMSC would like to bring to MIIT's attention that, in the case of 5 GHz band, only in-channel segments of the spectrum mask in the punctured subchannels are to be considered and that any out-of-channel segments of the baseline or MRU spectrum mask should not be required.
-The main reason is that there are no incumbent protection requirements that necessitate imposing a channel spectrum mask within the 5 GHz bands.
+Spectrum mask for MRU operation is specified in IEEE P802.11be draft specification [7].
+IEEE 802 LMSC welcomes MIIT's proposed adoption of similar spectrum mask for MRU operation as described in the consultation.
+Having said that, IEEE 802 LMSC would like to bring to the MIIT attention that, in the case of 5 GHz band, only in-channel segments of the spectrum mask in the punctured subchannels are to be considered and any out-of-channel segments of the baseline or MRU spectrum mask should not be required.
+The main reason is that there are no incumbent protection requiring imposing channel spectrum mask within the 5 GHz bands.

-In the case of the 6 GHz band, the situation may be different as some regulatory domains are considering imposing a channel spectrum mask within the 6 GHz band for license-exempt operation to protect incumbent fixed services.
-In this case, the entire spectrum mask for MRU proposed by MIIT, which is similar to that of IEEE P802.11be, may be considered for punctured channels.
+In the case of 6 GHz band, the situation may be different as some regulatory domains are considering imposing channel spectrum mask within the 6 GHz band for license-exempt operation to protect incumbent fixed services.
+In this case, the entire spectrum mask for MRU proposed by MIIT, which is similar to that of IEEE P802.11be's ones, may be considered for punctured channels.

-IEEE 802 LMSC would like to mention that the IEEE P802.11be spectrum mask for MRU is also consistent with that in ETSI BRAN EN 303 687 [8].
+IEEE 802 LMSC would like to mention that the IEEE P802.11be's spectrum mask for MRU is also consistent with that in ETSI BRAN EN 303 687 [8].

-Recommend removing the proposed Error Vector Magnitude (EVM) requirement
+Recommend removing the proposed EVM requirement

-IEEE 802 LMSC recommends not placing a regulatory restriction on the EVM requirement for 4096-QAM modulation as we believe that performance requirements such as this, on the performance of a transmitted signal, are more appropriately addressed by industry standards and specifications.
-We note that such requirements are defined today in multiple industry standards and are derived based on simulation and implementation characteristics of the specific technology.
+IEEE 802 LMSC recommends not requiring any regulatory restriction on the EVM requirement for 4096-QAM modulation as we believe that requirements, such as this, on performance of transmit signal is recommended to be addressed by industry specifications.